Rhysophora robusta

 Distribution

-Documented from North America based on the description.
+Documented from North America based on the type description.
 The precise type locality and current known range are not specified in available sources.

 More Details